 QWhat sets Thales College apart?

 Most colleges and universities teach the Liberal Arts and offer professional degrees.
-But few colleges and universities approach them the way we do at Thales College.
-Our faculty teach exactly the knowledge and skills students need to know, and nothing inconsequential or unneeded in future life or career.
+Few colleges and universities approach them the way we do at Thales College.
+Our faculty show how knowledge is linked across the disciplines and how the Liberal Arts support professional life as well as the good life.

-Students learn from professors in small seminars and in one-on-one mentoring sessions, and share what they learn with people in the community, not just in the classroom.
-Learning in those settings is expanded by online content from the best minds in the world.
-Students practice what they learn and develop professional skills through internships with local companies.
-Together, online course material, class seminars, mentorship, internships, and networking opportunities provide the richest possible liberal arts and professional education.
-Our in-depth program and year-round schedule allow students to develop a wealth of knowledge and skills that thoroughly prepare them to succeed in the real world.
+You will learn from your professors in small seminars and in one-on-one mentoring sessions.
+You will share what you learn with people in your community as well as in the classroom.
+You will hear lectures via online content from the best minds in the world.
+Together, online course material, seminars, and mentoring will provide you with the richest possible environment for acquiring a liberal arts and professional education.
+Course work and internship experience help you develop a wealth of knowledge and skills that will thoroughly prepare you to succeed in the real world.

 Thales College is unlike any other college.
-The college experience with us is focused on preparing students to excel throughout life and in a wide variety of career paths.
-We help our students maintain a disciplined study schedule and a balanced life, while promising a quality education that will set graduates apart from their peers.
+Your college experience with us is focused on preparing you for a career and a fulfilling life.
+We help you maintain a disciplined study schedule and a balanced life while giving you a quality education that will set you apart from your peers.